Culture of Health Prize

 Each applicant community will be required to designate a local governmental or tax-exempt public charity operating within its community to accept the prize.

 Up to 10 communities will each receive a $25,000 award.

 The application process involves three phases:

-Phase 1: Applicants must submit a brief, introductory essay by November 3, 2017 through an online application process.
+Phase 1: Applicants must submit a brief, introductory essay by November 1, 2018 through an online application portal.